← Back to Ekantik 500 · Pre-commitment artifact · Published before any investor capital deployment · Save as PDF →

 The observed −29 pt DD therefore sits at the ~93rd percentile of bootstrap orderings — the historical record happened to be on the lucky side of the distribution.
 A −30 pt kill would fire in approximately 95% of random orderings under the same healthy edge: a kill on noise, not signal.
 The split-tier replacement, anchored to bootstrap percentiles, preserves the gate's intent while passing the variance-of-the-same-edge test:

 ED-05a (warning, −45 pts) sits between the median (−40) and the 25th percentile (−47).
 Firing here means the operator is in the worse 75% of paths under a known-healthy edge — worth a Tier-2 conditions-reduced response, not a hard cessation.
-ED-05b (hard kill, −75 pts) sits at the 1st percentile of the bootstrap.
-99% of paths under the documented edge stay above this line; crossing it is stronger evidence of edge failure than of variance.
+ED-05b (hard kill, −100 pts ≈ $5,000 per /ES contract) sits beyond the 1st percentile of the bootstrap (which was −75.6 pts).
+Crossing it is therefore even stronger evidence of edge failure than the prior v1.1–v1.3 −75 threshold — well under 1% of paths under the documented edge reach this line.
+The round-number, dollar-anchored ceiling preserves the architecture-linked intent while making the cap operationally intuitive for size-up decisions.

 Bootstrap script and result CSV will be published alongside this protocol as bootstrap-ed05.csv for independent verification.
 Investors at any account size can re-run the analysis using the public reference dataset.